dijasila/GPAW/doc/tutorials/circular_dichroism/rttddft.rst

 .. literalinclude:: fd/gs.py

-Then, similarly to LCAO mode, we carry the time propagation as usual but attach ``MagneticMomentWriter`` to record the time-dependent magnetic moment (note the ``tolerance`` parameter for the iterative solver;
+Then, similarly to LCAO mode, we carry the time propagation as usual but attach :class:`~gpaw.tddft.MagneticMomentWriter` to record the time-dependent magnetic moment
+(note the ``tolerance`` parameter for the iterative solver;
 smaller values might be required when signal is weak):